alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 [^0]: Why "monads are containers" breaks for Reader

+    From a pedagogy perspective, going from `Maybe<T>` / `Result<T>` straight to `Reader<Env, T>` is a bit awkward.
+I'm doing it deliberately, because it helps move away from the "monads are container-like" framing/metaphor.

-    The "container" metaphor works for `Maybe<T>` / `Result<T>` because their successful form literally contains a T; the other form represents "no value" or an error instead. `Reader<Env, T>` is different: it represents a computation `Env -> T` (a function waiting for context).
+    The "container-like" metaphor (with composable aspects) works for `Maybe<T>` / `Result<T>` because their successful form literally contains a T; the other form represents "no value" or an error instead. `Reader<Env, T>` is different: it represents a computation `Env -> T` (a function waiting for context).
 There is literally no T to take out.
 Seeing Reader as a function also makes `Local` feel natural: it's just running the same computation under a transformed environment.

 [^1]: You can use Free Monads to separate IO Dead-Simple Dependency Injection - [YouTube](https://www.youtube.com/watch?v=ZasXwtTRkio) but this is outside the scope of this article.